djndl1/CSNotes/cpp/templates.md

 f(); // OK
 ```

-When there is no connection between template and call parameters and when template parameters cannot be determined, the template argument must be explicitly specified.
+When there is no connection between template parameters and call parameters and when template parameters cannot be determined, the template argument must be explicitly specified.
 Template argument deduction does not take return types into account.

 ```cpp
 template <typename T1, typename T2, typename RT>